Greece defies creditors, seeking credit but no bailout

 Dijsselbloem, who insisted he was willing to be flexible on terminology that has become highly charged for Greek voters, said further talks would depend on Greece requesting a bailout.
 Varoufakis and the other ministers will remain in Brussels on Tuesday for a routine meeting on the EU economy.

-“The general feeling in the Eurogroup is still that the best way forward would be for the Greek authorities to seek an extension of the programme,” Dijsselbloem told a news briefing.
+“The general feeling in the Eurogroup is still that the best way forward would be for the Greek authorities to seek an extension of the program,” Dijsselbloem told a news briefing.

 Echoing that, Moscovici insisted there was no “Plan B”, a phrase bounced back in his turn by Varoufakis, who invoked the language of high stakes poker: “It’s not a bluff,” he said.